 Trek Ends: ChanguNarayan

-This is one of the shortest treks near Kathmandu valley and fit for all types of trekkers.
-More importantly, this is the best trek near the Kathmandu valley for amazing mountain views.
+This is one of the shortest treks near Kathmandu Valley and is fit for all types of trekkers.
+More importantly, this is the best trek near the Kathmandu Valley for amazing mountain views.
 You can experience spectacular northern Himalayan views while hiking through alpine forests and oak trees on this 3-Day Kathmandu Sundarijal Nagarkot Trek via Chisapani.
-On this short trek in Nepal, you start your day hike from the lush landscape of the Shivapuri National Park and trek through the dense forest of rhododendron, pine, oak trees.
+On this short trek in Nepal, you start your day hike from the lush landscape of the Shivapuri National Park and trek through the dense forest of rhododendron, pine, and oak trees.
 Your first halt will be at Chisapani (2300m/7545ft) after hiking for about 5 hours from Sundarijal.
 The next day, you will trek for about 4 hours to get to Nagarkot (2100m/6889m).
 On the third day, you wake up early in the morning to enjoy the breathtaking sunrise view over the majestic Himalayas.
 Your last day of trekking ends at Changunarayan after about 3-4 hours of walking.
-Transfer to Kathmandu visiting beautiful Bhaktapur Durbar Square; one of the popular things to do in Kathmandu valley.
+Transfer to Kathmandu visit beautiful Bhaktapur Durbar Square; one of the popular things to do in Kathmandu valley.

 Trek Starts: Pattale (2840m)

 Pikey Trail has become so much popular in recent days in Everest Region.
 This trail is now easily accessible after the motor road connects to the Solukhumbu region.
 The Pikey Danda (4065m) is a popular destination to observe the most stunning Himalayas on Earth.
 The Sunrise and sunset views of the majestic Himalayas including Mount Everest from the Pikey Danda are just amazing!